Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

      - collect the type script hash
    - filter out duplicates
    - output the unique type script hashes
- - `TypeScript :: (transaction_kernel_mast_hash : Digest) ⟶ ∅` Authenticates the correct evolution of all UTXOs of a given type.
+ - `TypeScript :: (transaction_kernel_mast_hash : Digest) × (salted_input_utxos_hash : Digest) × (salted_output_utxos_hash : Digest) ⟶ ∅` Authenticates the correct evolution of all UTXOs of a given type.
 The concrete program value depends on the token types involved in the transaction.
 For Neptune's native currency, Neptune Coins, the type script asserts that *a)* all output amounts are positive, and *b)* the sum of all input amounts is greater than or equal to the fee plus the sum of all output amounts.
 Every type script whose hash was returned by `CollectTypeScripts` must halt gracefully.

 Diagram 1 shows how the explicit inputs and outputs of all the subprograms relate to each other.
 Single arrows denote inputs or outputs.
 Double lines indicate that the program(s) on the one end hash to the digest(s) on the other.